sangwani-coder/lipila-fullstack-flask/README.md

 There will now be a lipila.sqlite file in the instance folder in your project.

-## Starting the web server
-Now you can run your application using the flask command.
-From the terminal, tell Flask where to find your application, then run it in debug mode.
-Remember, you should still be in the top-level directory, not the lipila package.
+Run the app
+Run the following commands in the project directory to install the dependencies and run the app.
+When running the commands, you may need to type python3/pip3 instead of python/pip depending on your setup.

+        python -m venv venv

+        . venv/bin/activate

+        pip install -r requirements.txt

 Debug mode shows an interactive debugger whenever a page raises an exception, and restarts the server whenever you make changes to the code.

         flask --app lipila --debug run

 ### contributors
-Sangwani Peter Zyambo zyambo@icloud.com
+Sangwani Peter Zyambo admin@email.com